 Who was Othello's first wife?
 What would happen if Shakespeare's characters teamed up to murder their creator?
-In this course, students read a Shakespeare play paired with one or more adaptations, which could include films, graphic novels, plays, poems, and prose texts.
+In this course, students read Shakespeare's plays paired with adaptations, which could include films, graphic novels, plays, poems, and prose texts.
 Students will interrogate ideas of high- and low-brow culture and literary canon and learn to think critically about literature, adaptation, popularity.
 What does Shakespeare mean to us today?
 Prerequisite: ENGL 100 or 111/112 or equivalent.
 Three credits.